bdelangh/S4HanaDevOps/ReadMe.md

 - Resource Group : bdlSingleHANADevOp
 - Network : 10.98.0.0/21
 - SAP SID : HV1

-The deployment uses a Service Principal for this task.
+- The deployment uses a Service Principal for this task.
 Currently the service principal bdl_terraform is used.
-[SPScripts](SPScripts) contains scripts to see the necessary environment variable for Terraform and Ansible when executing manual testing.
+- [SPScripts](SPScripts) contains scripts to see the necessary environment variable for Terraform and Ansible when executing manual testing.
+- Check Python version related to ansible : `ansible --version`

 ## Further Information
 * Tutorial on Azure DevOps and Terraform see [Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines](https://www.azuredevopslabs.com/labs/vstsextend/terraform/)